probmods/chapters/inference-about-inference.md

 (learner 'green depth)
 ~~~~

-If we run this with recursion depth 0&mdash;that is a learner that does probabilistic inference without thinking about the teacher thinking&mdash;we find the learner infers hypothesis B most of the time (about 60% of the time).
+If we run this with recursion depth 0---that is a learner that does probabilistic inference without thinking about the teacher thinking---we find the learner infers hypothesis B most of the time (about 60% of the time).
 This is the same as using the "strong sampling" assumption: the learner infers B because B is more likely to have landed on side 2.
 However, if we increase the recursion depth we find this reverses: the learner infers B only about 40% of the time.
 Now die A becomes the better inference, because "if the teacher had meant to communicate B, they would have shown the red side because that can never come from A."

 This model, has been proposed by @Shafto:2012by as a model of natural pedagogy.
 They describe several experimental tests of this model in the setting of simple "teaching games," showing that people make inferences as above when they think the examples come from a helpful teacher, but not otherwise.